 Religious and Spiritual

-Student religious organizations are open to the entire Vanderbilt community, offering an array of programs such as Bible study groups, retreats, and social activities.
-View a complete list of these organizations.
+Student religious organizations are open to the entire Vanderbilt community, offering an array of programs such as religious study groups, retreats, and social activities.
+View a list of these student organizations.

-The Office of Religious Life functions in an educational capacity for all students and groups, not only those who are traditionally religious, by raising ethical questions and issues of value and character among the student body.
+The Office of the University Chaplain & Religious Life functions in an educational capacity for all students and groups, not only those who are traditionally religious, by raising ethical questions and issues of value and character among the student body.

 Department of Religious Studies